yinon-gold/mlops-dtu-project/reports/README.md

 >
 > Answer:

 Not more than 200dkk.
-Most expensive service was compute engine closely followed by storage.
+We spent most of the budget on making experiments at the begining with the compute engine and eventually decided to continue the experiments on the HPC server we had access to (as mentioned before).
+We then spent most of our budget on serving the model through cloud functions and the bucket for storage.

 ## Overall discussion of project